"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 Jillian was selected to sub-intern in the Advanced Rural Training Program, as part of the Family Medicine Residency Program at UNMC.
 This program is offered to selected senior medical students, allowing entrance to UNMC's Family Medicine training in their fourth year.
 Jillian's selection to this program highlights her potential as a Family Physician, as it demonstrates her commitment to the specialty and will provide her with the advanced training needed for practice in a rural area.
 Jillian is dedicated to both Family Medicine and Public Health and plans to integrate their ideals to provide quality, respectful health care, education, promotion, and advocacy, to her future patients and community.

-Emma Richardson, a 2018 Pisacano Scholar, is a 4th-year medical student at Rush Medical College in Chicago.
-She graduated cum laude from the University of Notre Dame with a Bachelor of Science in Sociology and Pre-Professional Science.
+a 2018 Pisacano Scholar, graduated from Rush Medical College in Chicago and is currently a 1st-year resident in Martinez, CA. She graduated cum laude from the University of Notre Dame with a Bachelor of Science in Sociology and Pre-Professional Science.

 As a college student, Emma volunteered with the Don Miller Homes in Baltimore, Maryland, working with low-income adults with HIV.
 She spent the following summer as an intern with the Foundation for International Medical Relief of Children, where she assisted with daily clinical and administrative tasks at a clinic and health organization in rural eastern Uganda, conducted an evaluation of the Community Health Educators program, and led health education sessions on nutrition, sexual health, and other topics for children at local schools and community groups.
 She returned to Uganda her senior year to conduct qualitative interview-based research on pathways to care for women with obstetric fistula.
 At Notre Dame, Emma also volunteered as a camp counselor at Camp Kesem, a free summer camp for kids whose parents have or have had cancer.
 Throughout college, she was a mentor for a local elementary student through Notre Dame's College Mentors for Kids program, and she led the organization as the Co-President during her senior year.